 Certification matters, but WHO certifies it matters more!

 And if you want to know whether or not to Buy SI2… I’d say “Sure, Why Not?”
 But…

-Microscope or Loupe (10x Magnification) the Diamond and see why it’s considered an SI2.
-Compare that Diamond to an SI1 Diamond and then to an I1 Clarity.
+Use a microscope or a 10x jeweler’s loupe (10x magnification) and see why it’s considered an SI2.
+Compare that diamond to an SI1 diamond and then to an I1 clarity.
 This way you’ll understand why it’s an SI2 and if it’s right for you.

 And it may just may make you say “SOLD!”